faern/forkjoin/README.md

 # Tasks

-The small jobs that are executed and can choose to fork or to return a value is the TaskFun.
+The small units that are executed and can choose to fork or to return a value is the `TaskFun`.
 A TaskFun can NEVER block, because that would block the kernel thread it's being executed on.
 Instead it should decide if it's done calculating or need to fork.
 This decision is taken in the return value to indicate to the user that a TaskFun need to return before anything can happen.

 A TaskFun return a `TaskResult`.
 It can be `TaskResult::Done(value)` if it's done calculating.
-It can be `TaskResult::Fork(fork)` if it needs to fork.
+It can be `TaskResult::Fork(args)` if it needs to fork.

 # TODO